omotayobolu/todo-app/README.md

 ### What I learned

-I learnt how to filter out data that is not necessary.
+I learnt how to filter out data that does not satisfy a condition.
 I learnt how to implement drag and drop to rearrange a list.

 ## Author